 How can you improve your contract processes after implementing a CLM platform?

 To get the most out of your CLM system and platform, make sure it benefits your business as much as possible.
-But remember, you should continually focus on reviewing and improving it for maximum value.
+However, remember to focus on reviewing and improving it for maximum value continually.

 Steps you can take include the following: